roys/java-hdl-webserver/README.md

 You should now be ready to [create some actions](#part-2-adding-commands-actions).

-## Running the server - complete setup on a Raspberry PI running Raspbian GNU/Linux
+## Running the server - complete setup on a Raspberry Pi running Raspbian GNU/Linux

 ### Part 1: Download and set up the server

 #### 1. Java setup

-First SSH into your Raspberry PI.
+First SSH into your Raspberry Pi.

 Type `java -version` to see which Java version you have.
 If it says something with `1.8` or later you are good to go.
 Just continue to the next step.